Aktiun/chartfactor-jira-kit/README.md

 ./airbyte-jira-postgres.sh
 ```

 Note that the Airbyte installation itself may take up to 30 minutes depending on your internet connection.
 When it completes, your Airbyte instance opens in your web browser at http://localhost:8000.
-To obtain Airbyte's default credentials and set up your own password, follow these [instructions](https://docs.airbyte.com/platform/using-airbyte/getting-started/oss-quickstart#part-4-set-up-authentication).
+The next section covers how to obtain Airbyte's password for your local instance.

 ## 3. Airbyte Admin Setup